The Lloyd House Wednesday Night Salon WEEKLY

 - STOOD BY AND DID NOTHING while the district lost 6,000 jobs to China.

 Join members of Change Butler for a peaceful protest outside of John Boehner's West Chester office on Monday, April 12th at 12:00 noon.
 We are insisting he listen to all members of his constituency, not just those who agree with him.
-Not just corporations whose inter
+Not just corporations whose interests he protects.

 It's time he REPRESENT the district and not work to further his political career!